PotatoInfinity/LANChess/README.md

 1. Download **LANChess Setup 1.0.0.exe**.
 2. Double-click to install.
 3. Launch the app and play offline or on your LAN.

+### iOS

+1. Download the app from the **App Store**.
+2. Open LANChess and connect to the same LAN or a supported hotspot.
+3. Start a game with friends!

+> ⚠️ **Note for iOS:** To host offline games, your LAN must include at least one Windows or Android device running a virtual router (like Connectify), because iOS cannot host a hotspot for LANChess.

+### Android

+1. Download the app from **Google Play**.
+2. Connect to the same LAN or a supported hotspot.
+3. Open LANChess and join or host a game.

+> 💡 Tip: Android devices can also **host a hotspot** for offline LANChess play, making it easy for Mac or iOS users to connect.

 ---